Frequently Asked Questions

 8. Is this run by an outside company?

-9. How many stores are allowed?
+9. How many stores would be allowed?

-10. How does this affect taxes?
+10. How does this affect local revenue?